How AI is changing the SOC operating model. Listen now →

 Conclusion

-Did you catch the theme?
 Python is versatile, easy to learn, and promotes rapid development and prototyping.
 Python also integrates well with a wide range of tools and is backed by a rich ecosystem of tools and community support.
-Above all, Python is excellent for general purpose scripting and automation, which is hot on every security engineers list!
+Above all, Python is excellent for general purpose scripting and automation, which is hot on every security engineers list.

 With so many uses, you truly can't go wrong learning Python.
 Most often you'll find Python used in research and development, pen testing, malware analysis, machine learning, and cryptography.
 Ultimately, learning Python is a personal choice, as there are many programming languages to choose from, and security practitioners typically need to be multilingual.